-These changes modify our grammar to support parsing pattern matching expressions.
-Pattern matching expressions look like normal expressions, but may include pattern's that are surrounded by the back quote, ', character.
+Having made these changes, we can now define re-write rules that specify how certain subtrees in the AST should be replaced by other subtrees.
+To do this, we modify our grammar by adding some pattern-matching expressions.
+Pattern-matching expressions look like normal expressions, but may include patterns that are surrounded by the back quote, ', character.

-For example, a + 1 is a simple pattern matching expression that matches any expression + 1.
+For example, 'a' + 1 is a pattern-matching expression that matches any expression followed by + 1.

-Once the pattern has been matched, we can supply a replacement expression that uses the pattern variables from our match.
-Replacement expressions are strings that can contain back quoted variables.
-These back quoted variables are replaced with their source from their corresponding matched node.
+Once the pattern has matched a subtree, we transform it into a new subtree.
+To do this, we supply a replacement expression that uses the pattern variables from the match.
+Replacement expressions are strings that can contain back-quoted variables.
+These back-quoted variables are replaced with the appropriate subtree from the pattern.

-For example, if we are searching for 'a' + 1, we can supply a replacement expression like 1 + 'a'.
+For example, if we are searching for the pattern $\hat{a} + 1$ , we can supply a replacement expression like $1 + \hat{a}$ .
 This pattern will match (3 + 4) + 1.
-When we perform the replacement we take the literal 1 + part of the string and concatenate the value of the node that matched 'a'.
-In this case, we would concatenate (3 + 4) to give us 1 + (3 + 4).
+When we perform the replacement we take the literal 1 + part of the string and append the value of the subtree that matched $\hat{a}$ .
+In this case, we would append (3 + 4) to give us 1 + (3 + 4).